+The main Australian consumer dairy products are drinking milk, cheese, butter/butter blends, and yoghurt.
 Per capita consumption trends over the past two decades have varied quite significantly by individual product.
-These trends reflect changes in consumer tastes and preferences in response to a number of factors such as multicultural influences on food trends, health perceptions around dairy products and manufacturers’ responses (with low-fat variants), new product development, flavour and packaging innovations, competitive category offerings, and the distribution and hence availability of products.
+These trends reflect changes in consumer tastes in response to multicultural influences on food trends, health perceptions around dairy products, as well as flavour and packaging innovations.

-Per capita consumption of drinking milk is currently estimated at 105 litres.
-It remains at very high levels compared to other comparable countries – thanks in no small part to the relentless expansion of the ‘coffee culture’ in Australia during the last decade.
+Per capita consumption of drinking milk is currently estimated at 98.6 litres.
+This marks a small decline over recent years; however, consumption remains high compared to other developed countries.
+This is possibly thanks to the expansion of the ‘coffee culture’ in Australia and growth in flavoured milk products.

-Cheese consumption has stabilised in recent years at around 13.5 kg per person, as has the split between cheddar and non-cheddar varieties.
-Almost 55% of cheese consumption is made up of cheddar types and the remaining 45% is spread across the wide range of non-cheddar cheese varieties available in Australia.
+Cheese consumption has stabilised in recent years at around 13.5 kg per person.
+Whilst cheddar types remain the most popular variety of cheese, non-cheddar cheese varieties available in Australia have increased.

 Per capita consumption of major dairy products (litres/kg)